When Is the Best Time to Buy Solar Panels? | Solar.com

 Best time to buy solar panels is when you’re ready

 Just like buying a house, solar is a long-term investment and there’s more to be lost than gained by trying to time the market.
-The best time to buy solar panels is when you are ready to make the investment in your future.
+The best time to buy solar panels is when you are ready to make an investment in your future.

 However, if you are trying to choose a time of year to start your search, fall and winter provide some unique advantages.
 By starting the search in the offseason, you’ll have more hands-on service from installers and Energy Associates.
 You’ll also set yourself up to avoid overlap between your solar and utility payments.